philchute/ASP-site/wwwroot/markdown/ccgs.md

 # Customizable Card Games (CCGs)

-This page provides an overview of active Customizable Card Games (CCGs) in North America as of July 2025 and some links to resources.
+This page provides an overview of active Customizable Card Games (CCGs) in North America as of December 2025 and some links to resources.
 This is as much to organize my own thoughts as it is to provide as service to others, but I hope you are able to find this useful.
 In some ways this is a better organized version of the [wikipedia list of CCGS](https://en.wikipedia.org/wiki/List_of_collectible_card_games).
 Most of the upcoming release dates are gathered from this [article](https://www.vintageccg.com/ccg-news/tcg-release-schedule-2024/).